Andre4102/wastevlm/project.md

 | Results | `RESULTS_SNAPSHOT.md` |
 | Compute | SLURM partition `mm`, `nodemm07` (2× H100, use 1); env `/home/ids/diecidue/miniconda3/envs/waste_vlm` |

+## Future task (not started) — generic modular VLM, CLIP→DINO/RADIO swap

+Idea from 2026-06-30: build a standard modular VLM (LLaVA-style: vision encoder + projector + LLM) but swap the vision encoder from CLIP to DINOv3/RADIO, and run alignment (projector pretraining) + instruction tuning on **standard public datasets** — not the AerialWaste/DroneWaste VQA set under construction.
+Purpose: an architecture-only ablation (does DINO/RADIO beat CLIP as the vision tower in a generic VLM pipeline?), decoupled from the in-progress domain-specific VQA dataset and its GT-provenance constraints.

+Not scoped yet — no dataset choice, no alignment-stage corpus, no instruction-tuning recipe decided.
+Likely needs its own conda env (LLaVA / Qwen-VL training stacks have heavy, easily conflicting pins) — do **not** reuse the `waste_vlm` env for this. `requirements.txt` (repo root) lists only the frozen-probe / seg-training deps for the current waste_vlm work; this new track will need its own requirements file once a training framework (LLaVA, Open-LLaVA, etc.) is picked.

 ## Parked

 - **AerialWaste multiblock-conv probe** — multiblock concatenation (K blocks → K*D